TestCentricity/testcentricity_web/README.md

 The TestCentricity™ Web core generic framework for desktop and mobile web site testing implements a Page Object and Data Object Model DSL for use with Cucumber, Capybara, and Selenium-Webdriver.

+An example project that demonstrates the implementation of a page object model framework using Cucumber and TestCentricity™ can be found [here](https://github.com/TestCentricity/tc_web_sample).

 The TestCentricity™ Web gem supports running automated tests against the following web test targets:
-* locally hosted desktop browsers (Firefox*, Chrome, Safari, or IE)
+* locally hosted desktop browsers (Firefox, Chrome, Safari, or IE)
 * locally hosted emulated iOS Mobile Safari, Android, Windows Phone, or Blackberry mobile browsers (running within a local instance of Chrome)
-* a "headless" browser (using Poltergeist and PhantomJS)
+* locally hosted headless Chrome or Firefox browsers
 * mobile Safari browsers on iOS device simulators or physical iOS devices (using Appium and XCode on OS X)
 * mobile Chrome or Android browsers on Android Studio virtual device emulators (using Appium and Android Studio on OS X)
 * cloud hosted desktop (Firefox, Chrome, Safari, IE, or Edge) or mobile (iOS Mobile Safari or Android) web browsers using the [Browserstack](https://www.browserstack.com/list-of-browsers-and-platforms?product=automate),